ASC 606 News Today: Mastering Contract Liabilities

 Getting a handle on contract liabilities is all about timing.
 It’s not just about tracking what you owe, but when you’ve officially earned the money your customers have paid you.
 This process ensures your financial statements give a true and fair view of your business's performance.
 When you master how to recognize and measure these liabilities, you’re not just following rules—you’re building a more accurate picture of your financial health.
 Let's walk through the key steps to get it right.

-When to Record a Liability
+When Should You Record a Contract Liability?

 Okay, this is the starting point.
 You record a contract liability the moment a customer pays you for something you haven't delivered yet.
 Think of a yearly software subscription paid upfront or a deposit for a custom project.
 The cash is in your bank account, but you haven't earned it because your end of the deal isn't complete.
 You also record a liability if you have an unconditional right to that payment before you deliver.
 Essentially, if you're holding a customer's money for a future promise, it sits on your balance sheet as a liability.
 This is a core principle of ASC 606 revenue recognition that keeps your books honest about what you've earned versus what you owe.